yuanw19/Duelendar/README.md

 automatically convert homework
 due dates to their timezone.
 This is the ios version app,
-checkout the anroid version in another repo.
+checkout the android version in another repo.